-It is recognised that the underlying demand for capital investment cannot be satisfied due to present financial restraints.
+It is recognised that the underlying demand for capital investment cannot be satisfied to financial restraints.
 These Prudential Indicators have been calculated on the basis of the level of funding shown as available to support capital expenditure for the period 2011/12 to 2017/18.

-The level of capital receipts to be secured through the disposal of redundant and obsolete property is depleted due to the depressed nature of the property market.
+The level of capital receipts to be secured through the disposal of redundant and obsolete property is depleted due to depressed nature of the property market.
 If this situation changes it will be possible to review Service demands to ensure the best match with strategic objectives can be achieved.
-Proposals for increasing capacity in provisioning departments can also be re-assessed.
+Proposals for increasing capacity in provisioning departments can also be assessed.

-The affordability of the capital programme in terms of its impact on the MTFP will be closely scrutinised.
-Investment needs will be kept under constant review to align the longer-term plans of the Service to available resources.
-The prudential indicators will have to be adjusted in light of any changes made.
+The affordability of the programme in terms of its impact on the MTFP will be closely scrutinised.
+The programme requirements for 2011/12 and beyond should, therefore, be regarded as indicative at this stage.
+Further refinement of investment needs will be undertaken to align the longer-term plans of the Service to available resources.
+The prudential indicators will have to be reviewed in light of any changes made.